aosabook/500lines/cluster/CHAPTER.rst

 When a slot is committed, each replica sends an ``Invoked`` message back to the requester with the result of the operation.

 In some circumstances, it's possible for a slot to have no active proposals and no decision.
-The state machine is required to execute slots one by one, so the cluster much reach a consensus on something to fill the slot.
+The state machine is required to execute slots one by one, so the cluster must reach a consensus on something to fill the slot.
 To protect against this possibility, replicas make a "no-op" proposal whenever they catch up on a slot.
 If such a proposal is eventually decided, then the state machine does nothing for that slot.